Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: Simulation Studies

 For each simulated data set, we test the null hypothesis of no causal effect using the CRT and AMCE-based approaches.
-For the CRT, we use the HierNet test statistic given in Equation~\eqref{eq:hiernet} obtained by fitting the response $Y$ on our predictors $(X, Z)$ and enforcing the constraints shown in Equation~\eqref{eq:constraints}.
-For the AMCE, we use the $t$-test based on the estimated regression coefficient of $X$ obtained through fitting the response $Y$ on a single predictor $X$.
 We then compute the proportion of times each test rejects the null hypothesis.
+For the CRT, we use the HierNet test statistic given in Equation~\eqref{eq:hiernet} obtained by fitting the response $\bY$ on our predictors $(\bX, \bZ)$ and enforcing the constraints shown in Equation~\eqref{eq:constraints}.
+For the AMCE, we use the $t$-test based on the estimated regression coefficient of $\bX$ obtained through fitting the response $\bY$ on a single predictor $\bX$.\footnote{Although this is a valid procedure to compute the AMCE estimate for $\bX$, practitioners typically compute the AMCE estimates of all factors ($\bX, \bZ$) simultaneously with a single linear regression of $\bY$ on all $(\bX, \bZ)$.
+Figure~\ref{fig:AMCE_long} of Appendix~\ref{appendix:AMCE_sim} shows that the power of the AMCE remains indistinguishable when using all factors $(\bX, \bZ)$ in a single linear regression.
+Lastly, although our goal is to compare the CRT with the AMCE, we acknowledge that practitioners may also use the omnibus $F$-test for testing interactions by including all the two-way interactions.
+We show in Appendix~\ref{appendix:logistic_reg} that such an approach leads to inflated $p$-values, thus we omit this as a baseline comparison here.}

-The left plot of Figure~\ref{fig:interaction} shows how the statistical power of each test varies as the size of interaction effects between $X$ and $Z$ increases.
-The number of non-zero interaction effects between $X$ and $Z$ is fixed at six.
-For ease of interpretation, we plot the percentage of total outcome variance explained by the interaction effects between $X$ and $Z$ on the $x$-axis.\footnote{The $x$-axis ticks correspond to interaction sizes of $0, 0.025, 0.05, 0.075, 0.1$, and $0.125$, respectively.
+The left plot of Figure~\ref{fig:interaction} shows how the statistical power of each test varies as the size of interaction effects between $\bX$ and $\bZ$ increases.
+The number of non-zero interaction effects between $\bX$ and $\bZ$ is fixed at six.
+For ease of interpretation, we plot the percentage of total outcome variance explained by the interaction effects between $\bX$ and $\bZ$ on the $x$-axis.\footnote{The $x$-axis ticks correspond to interaction sizes of $0, 0.025, 0.05, 0.075, 0.1$, and $0.125$, respectively.
 For example, the 20\% point on the $x$-axis refers to an interaction size of $0.05$.} In our setup, the total variance represents the outcome variance explained by all main and interaction effects under the latent representation of the logistic regression model (see Appendix~\ref{appendix:simulation} for details).
-Consistent with our theoretical expectation, the CRT (blue triangles) becomes much more powerful than the AMCE-based test (red circles) as the interaction size increases.
+Consistent with our theoretical expectation, the CRT (blue triangles) becomes more powerful than the AMCE-based test (red circles) as the interaction size increases.
 For example, when the interaction size is strong enough to account for about 30\% of the total variance, the CRT is approximately 20 percentage points more powerful than the AMCE-based test.
 When there is no interaction effect, the CRT is only slightly less powerful (by about 3 percentage points) than the AMCE-based test.